-Registered Midwives in BC offer primary prenatal and perinatal care to healthy pregnant people and their newborn babies from early pregnancy, through labor and birth, until about six weeks following delivery.
+Registered Midwives in BC offer primary prenatal and perinatal care to healthy pregnant people and their newborn babies from early pregnancy. through labor and birth, until about six weeks following delivery.
 What does this really mean?
 Midwives listen, observe, educate, guide and care.
 They order and interpret tests and discuss results.
 They screen for physical, psychological, emotional and social health.
 The word midwife means "with women" but midwives are with all birthing people during pregnancy, labour and birth, normal and complicated.
 They catch babies.
 They do home visits after the baby is born.
 They help with feeding and lactation and adjusting to life with a new baby.
 They work together and with other health professionals.

 They practice evidence based, client-centered care for pregnant parents and newborns and are an established part of the BC health care system.
+DO I NEED REFERRAL?
+No referral is required.